 Once you find the right platform for you and your organization, it’s important to take a step back and plan out this crucial transition, so that you can become a true champion of the technology.
-Seeing it through from start to finish and gaining expert level knowledge will help get all your important stakeholders on board and will lead to greater event success.
+Seeing it through from start to finish and gaining expert-level knowledge will help get all your important stakeholders on board and will lead to greater event success.

 Whether you’re considering leaving your current EMS or are looking to transition from Excel spreadsheets and manual processes, take the following steps to have an efficient and seamless migration.

-However, the logistics of migrating to a new software can be challenging.
+However, the logistics of migrating to new software can be challenging.
 If you and your team aren’t on the same page, the move could spell disaster even before you start fully utilizing the software.
 Here are some simple things to keep in mind when you’re ready to bring on an innovative event management solution.

 Today’s event management solutions are constantly evolving by building or acquiring new technologies and features to add to their software packages.
-While that’s certainly positive to look for in a provider, it can also be a bit overwhelming when it comes to finally migrating to the new software.
-Start by focusing on your priorities or must have event planning essentials (i.e. venue sourcing, registration, websites, marketing emails, etc.) and introducing them first to your team.
+While that’s certainly positive to look for in a provider, it can also be a bit overwhelming when it comes to finally migrate to the new software.
+Start by focusing on your priorities or must-have event planning essentials (i.e. venue sourcing, registration, websites, marketing emails, etc.) and introducing them first to your team.
 You need to become the internal champion for the new solution from start to finish, from migration to implementation.

 Once you get comfortable and start to understand the user experience better, you can work with your provider to add in the other features that fit you and your attendees’ needs best, such as a mobile event app or onsite digital badge technology.
 Make sure that your team is equally comfortable with the new user experience.
-They are critical to a successful adoption and rollout.
+They are critical to successful adoption and rollout.

 Not all event management software solutions are built the same way, so it’s critical to take advantage of your new provider’s training opportunities to ensure a successful migration.
-From webinars, to personal online training sessions to even in-person visits and meetings, whatever you can do to become a better user before officially migrating will only make the transition smoother.
+From webinars to personal online training sessions to even in-person visits and meetings, whatever you can do to become a better user before officially migrating will only make the transition smoother.
 As the expert on new tools, the internal collaboration with your team will help build trust within your organization, as well as with attendees using the software externally.

 If you have a team of event planners using your new solution, communication throughout the migration process is key.
-Addressing their concerns, answering their questions and keeping them abreast of important dates and the latest developments will help them get on board.
+Addressing their concerns, answering their questions, and keeping them abreast of important dates and the latest developments will help them get on board.
 Sharing the details about new features and tools and how they will specifically benefit your event planning process will get your team and important stakeholders excited about the transition.
-Ask your provider for any inspiring client success stories, videos and other content pieces you can share with your team.
+Ask your provider for any inspiring client success stories, videos, and other content pieces you can share with your team.
 That way, they get a better idea of what to expect.

 In this day in age, having technology that is customizable and scalable to your organization’s needs is essential, and that’s certainly true for event planners.
 Events and meetings vary in scope and complexity, therefore what one planner or meetings manager needs in an event management software (EMS) solution varies greatly.

 This is why it’s important to look at all of your options when thinking of migrating to a specific event management software provider.
-Make sure they provide a robust set of tools, customization options and the ability to grow along with your organizational needs.
+Make sure they provide a robust set of tools, customization options, and the ability to grow along with your organizational needs.
 Consider these steps to creating a custom integration with your upcoming EMS migration.